 But these two tasks aren’t easy.
 Fortunately, your primary care doctor can be a great resource to help you get started and find practical ways to stick with it.
 Plus, help with quitting smoking and losing weight may already be covered if you have health insurance.

 Whether you want to quit smoking, lose weight or just learn more about how your personal health would benefit from lower cholesterol levels, regular check-ins with your doctor are key.
 They can also perform cholesterol tests – the only way to actually measure cholesterol – to check your progress and help you make adjustments based on the results.

 You can begin lowering cholesterol naturally today

 Sound like a lot to take on?
 Don’t be intimidated.
 Bringing down your high cholesterol doesn’t have to mean changing your life completely.
 Rather, start with changing your mindset.
-Instead of moving away from things, you’re moving toward new habits that will help you create a healthier and more enjoyable future.
+Instead of thinking of it as moving away from things, you’re moving toward new habits that will help you create a healthier and more enjoyable future.

 Now is always the right time to start taking care of your heart health.
 If you need a little support, lean on friends and family.
-And don’t forget: Your doctor is always there for you with advice, motivation and encouragement so you can reach your goals and live healthier.
+And don’t forget that your doctor is always there for you with advice, motivation and encouragement so you can reach your goals and live healthier.